ga1az/pathdigest/README.md

 Inspired by web-based tools like [gitingest](https://github.com/cyclotruc/gitingest) by @cyclotruc, PathDigest brings similar powerful code-to-context capabilities directly to your terminal as a native, efficient binary.

+> I made this tool for my own use, but I thought it might be useful for others.

 ## Features

 *   **Versatile Source Input**: Process Git repository URLs (cloning specific branches/commits if needed), local directories, or single files.